wp-plugins/exec-php/readme.txt

 * Exec-PHP works in your newsfeeds
 * You can write PHP code in familiar syntax, eg. `<?php ... ?>`
 * You can restrict execution of PHP code in posts and pages to certain users by using roles and capabilities
-* You will be notified through the 'Plugins' menu if a new version of the Exec-PHP is available
+* You will be notified through the 'Plugins' menu of WordPress if a new version of the Exec-PHP is available
 * Internationalization support (although there is not much text to translate)
 * Exec-PHP comes with documentation